kurtosis-tech/kurtosis/docs/docs/quickstart.md

 80987420176f   api         http: 3000/tcp                                       STOPPED
 ```

-The problem is clear now: the PostgREST (we named it `api`) service status is `STOPPED` rather than `RUNNING`.
+From the above, the problem is clear now: the PostgREST service (named: `api`) status is `STOPPED`, rather than `RUNNING`.

 When we grab the PostgREST logs...

 ```bash
 kurtosis service logs quickstart api